orbeon/orbeon-forms-doc/contributors/state-handling.md

 This dialog is also shown if the user logs out from another page/tab from the same session.

 If the session heartbeat feature is enabled, the dialog won't be shown, independently of the value of `oxf.fr.detail.session-expiration-dialog.enabled.*.*`.
 In that case, the `oxf.xforms.session-expiration.trigger` property determines when the session heartbeat is sent to the server.

+Behind the scene, Orbeon Forms synchronizes multiple Orbeon Forms tabs or windows within a same browser session.
+This means that activity in one tab will keep the session alive for all tabs.

 ## Browser navigation (back and forward) handling